eabglobal/minik/README.rst

 and streamline web development in the serverless space.
 These were the business needs that encouraged us to build minik:

-- As a developer I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
+- I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
-- As a developer I want to decide how to build and deploy my lambda functions.
+- I want to decide how to build and deploy my lambda functions.
 I do not want my framework to dictate these processes for me.
 I want to own them!
-- As a developer when installing my framework, I only want to get the framework.
-  I don't want to any aditional tooling, any aditional process based workflows.
+- When installing my framework, I want to get only the framework.
+I don’t want to any additional tooling or any additional process-based workflows..
-- When using the microframework I am aware that I am responsible for the configuration required to associate my lambda function to its enpoints.
+- When using the microframework I am responsible for the configuration required to associate my lambda function to its endpoints.

 The features of this library should be absolutely driven by a very specific business need.
 So far, the minimal approach has been sufficient for our team to